swordzlim/RESMCM_ARI/readme.md

 * **\efficient\lg.cpp:** same as RESMCM except for using LGraph estimator.

 ## Others
-* The five datasets used in paper are availabe from the following sources:
+* The five datasets used in the paper are available from the following sources:

         DBLP: http://dblp.uni-trier.de/xml/
         DBpedia: https://wiki.dbpedia.org/Datasets